-Root Canal Therapy
+Root Canal Winchester VA:

 Root Canal Therapy in Winchester, VA

 Are you experiencing severe tooth pain, sensitivity to hot or cold, or discomfort when biting or chewing?
 These symptoms could be a sign that you require root canal therapy.
+Swelling in the face near the affected tooth and the presence of an abscess are also significant indicators of an infected tooth.
 This treatment, offered by your Winchester dentist at Apple Blossom Dentistry, is a common dental procedure designed to save your natural teeth and prevent the need for dental implants or bridges.
-Root canal therapy involves the removal of the infected or inflamed pulp within your tooth, cleaning and disinfecting the inside, and then filling and sealing it.
-The procedure is performed under local anesthesia, ensuring your comfort throughout the process.
+During your visit, the dentist will also examine your gums for signs of infection or disease.

-- Book online your checkup
+• Book online your checkup

-- Visit our practice
+• Visit our practice

-- Call (540) 667-3267
+• Call (540) 667-3267

 Why Should I Get Root Canal Therapy?